keystonejs/keystone/.changeset/plenty-flies-think.md

 '@keystone-next/types': major
 ---

 The core of Keystone has been re-implemented to make implementing fields and new features in Keystone easier.
-While we've worked hard to ensure that the changes are minimal, the changes should be minimal, it's likely that there is some change.
-If you implemented custom field type, you will need to change it to the new API, see fields in the `@keystone-next/fields` package for inspiration on how to do this.
+While the observable changes for most users should be minimal, there could be breakage.
+If you implemented a custom field type, you will need to change it to the new API, see fields in the `@keystone-next/fields` package for inspiration on how to do this.